duongnghiephuy/object-tracking-by-video/README.md

 ## Object tracking by YOLOv3 deep learning detection and OpenCV tracker.

-YOLOv3 were trained by Darknet team on COCO dataset. https://pjreddie.com/darknet/yolo/
+YOLOv3 was trained by Darknet team on COCO dataset. https://pjreddie.com/darknet/yolo/

 It consists of 3 files: coco.names cotaining all labels, yolov3.config, and yolov3.weights.